Garrett Davis: Personal life

 Davis was married twice, first to Rebecca Trimble, the daughter of Associate Justice Robert Trimble, and then to Eliza J. Elliott.
 He was the father of four children: Rebecca, Robert, Carrie and Garrett.

 Death and legacy

 Davis died in office on September 22, 1872.
-He is interred at Paris Cemetery, Paris, Kentucky.
 Davis' home, called Woodhome, was afterward sold to George Edgar who used it for a military academy.

 Davis is the namesake of Davis County, Iowa.